gibbslab/exp2flux/README.md

-exp2flux : convert gene EXPression data to FBA FLUXes
+exp2flux : convert gene EXPression data TO FBA FLUX bounds.
 ======

-The **exp2flux** package was designed as a tool to convert EXPression data to FBA FLUXes.
+The **exp2flux** package was designed as a tool to convert EXPression data TO FBA FLUX bounds.

 Install:
 --------